 We examined the incidence of secondary primary malignancies (SPM) in multiple myeloma (MM) patients who were enrolled in the prospective observational Collaboration to Collect Autologous Transplant outcome in Lymphoma and Myeloma (CALM) study.

-Material and methods: 3204 patients with MM were enrolled and underwent first autologous hematopoietic stem cell transplant (HSCT).
-Induction regimens included immunomodulatory drugs, proteasome inhibitors, and dexamethasone, with or without with alkylating agents.
-Plerixafor was a mobilizing agent for patients facing poor stem cell mobilization as defined by the respective centers.
+Patients and methods: Between 2008 and 2012, 3204 patients with MM underwent a first autologous hematopoietic stem cell transplantation.Induction regimens included immunomodulatory drugs, proteasome inhibitors, and dexamethasone, with or without alkylating agents.
+Plerixafor was used as a mobilizing agent for patients with poor stem cell mobilization as defined by the respective centers.

-Results: 135 patients developed SPM, with a cumulative incidence of 5.3% (95% CI 4.4-6.3) at 72 months.
+Results: 135 patients developed SPM, with a cumulative incidence of 5.3% (95% CI: 4.4-6.3) at 72 months.
 Ninety-four patients developed solid tumors, 30 developed hematologic malignancies, and 11 developed SPM of an unknown type.
 Cumulative incidence of known hematologic and solid malignancies were 1.4% and 3.6%, respectively, at 72 months.
-Median time to development of SPM was 33 months, with 75% occurring in the first 50 months.
-Overall survival for the whole group is 65.3% at 5 years post HSCT and 37.5% at 5 years post-SPM in patients who developed SPM.
-Use of radiotherapy, gender, type of induction, HSC cell dose, poor mobilizer status, and plerixafor use did not influence the cumulative incidence of SPM by univariate analysis.
-Only age over 65 was statistically associated with increased incidence of SPM (Gray test P value 0.01).
+The median time to development of SPM was 33 months, with 75% occurring in the first 50 months.
+Overall survival for the whole group was 65.3% at 5 years post HSCT and 37.5% at 5 years post-SPM in patients who developed SPM.
+In a univariate analysis, gender, use of radiotherapy, type of induction regimen, , poor mobilizer status, plerixafor use, and hematopoietic stem cell dose did not influence the cumulative incidence of SPM.
+Only age over 65 was statistically associated with an increased incidence of SPM (Gray test, p value= 0.01).

-Conclusion: The incidence of SPM in this large prospective observational study is 5.3% at 72 months and is comparable to earlier estimations of SPM in multiple myeloma.
+Conclusion: The incidence of SPM, in this large prospective observational study, was 5.3% at 72 months and was comparable to earlier estimations of SPM in multiple myeloma.
 Novel induction therapies, radiation use, and plerixafor did not increase the cumulative incidence of SPM.

 Introduction

-Although multiple myeloma continues to be an incurable disease for the vast majority of patients, the introduction of novel agents including proteasome inhibitors (PIs) and immunomodulatory agents (IMiDs) has significantly improved patient outcomes, with median overall survival doubling to 5 to 8 years over approximately the last decade [1, 2].
-Further improvements in outcome are expected with the advent of new monoclonal antibodies and rapidly expanding immune modulated therapeutic approaches.
+Although multiple myeloma (MM) remains an incurable disease for the vast majority of patients, the introduction of novel agents including proteasome inhibitors (PIs) and immunomodulatory agents (IMiDs) has significantly improved patient outcomes, with a median overall survival improving from 5 to 8 years over the last decade [1, 2].
+Further improvements in outcome are expected with the advent of new treatments such as the monoclonal antibodies and the rapidly expanding immune modulating therapeutic approaches.
 As patients live longer, the development of long-term complications, particularly second primary malignancies (SPM) are emerging and gaining increased attention.
-Clinical trials have reported an incidence of SPM of 1-12% [3-5].
+Clinical trials have reported an incidence of 1-12% SPM of [3-5].
 The incidence of SPM can be under-reported in retrospective, post hoc studies when they are not specifically tracked, and they may be over-reported in prospective studies if SPM is expected or screening tools are used.
-Well-designed registry-based population studies with long follow up are a more effective means to determine the true incidence of SPM.
+Well-designed registry-based population studies with a long follow up are a more effective mean to determine the true incidence of SPM.
 Table 1 outlines the population based studies evaluating the incidence of SPMs in multiple myeloma patients.
-Many of these population-based studies include both transplanted and non transplanted patients, and they extend from the years 1958 to 2012, when a dramatic shift in treatment, from prolonged used of alkylating agents to autologous stem cell transplantation and immunomodulatory drugs (IMiDs) and proteasome inhibitors (PIs) based regimens, occurred.
+Many of these population-based studies included both transplanted and non-transplanted patients, and they extended from the years 1958 to 2012, when a dramatic shift in treatment, from prolonged used of alkylating agents to autologous stem cell transplantation (ASCT),immunomodulatory drugs (IMiDs) and proteasome inhibitors (PIs) based regimens, occurred.
 Therefore, the earlier results may not entirely illuminate the risk of SPM in the era of novel agents.

-We examined the incidence of SPM in multiple myeloma (MM) patients who were enrolled in the European Group for Blood and Marrow Transplantation (EBMT) registry, with data collected as part of an observational non-interventional study, “Collaboration to Collect Autologous Transplant outcome in Lymphoma and Myeloma (CALM).”
+We examined the incidence of SPM in MM patients who were registered in the European societyfor Blood and Marrow Transplantation (EBMT) data base .The data were collected as part of an observational non-interventional study: the so called CALM (Collaboration to Collect Autologous Transplant outcome in Lymphoma and Myeloma) study.

-Methods
+Patients and methods